-Store data in SQLite database instead of JSON file
+Store data in PostgreSQL instead of JSON file #25

 Currently, each email sent is logged into a JSON file, including the complete content.
 Since JSON is a file format to which new records cannot simply be appended, for each email sent, the whole logfile is read into memory, parsed, then the new record is appended, then it's converted back to JSON and the whole file is newly written.

 Obviously, this is very inefficient when we reach thousands of log entries.

 I suggest to

 - reevaluate whether we really want the whole content in the logfile

 - consider to use a different file format where new records can be added by simply appending to the file, like YAML or just simple CSV.

 For the PMPC open letter, we definitely need a machine-readable format to parse the different inputs of a form.
 Of course, we could restrain from logging the whole email content (so the text body) to the JSON file.